 Commercialization has effectively demonized the racing industry.

 Allin, Jane; "Milk of Death: The dark side of the Nurse Mare industry"; Tuesday's Horse; Aug.
 19, 2010; http://wp.me/p6VVi-37k .

 Cassidy, Rebecca; "Horse People, Thoroughbred Culture in Lexington and Newmarket", The John Hopkins University Press; 2007.

-Pictured this Page: Rachael Alexandra filly by Bernardini with nurse mare Ojos.
+Pictured Above: Rachael Alexander filly by Bernardini with nurse mare Ojos.
 Image: Ray Paulick Report.